cucapra/cslrg/src/index.md

 # Machine Learning Hardware Reading Group

 We meet every other {{ site.day }} in {{ site.location }} at {{ site.time }}.
+For announcements, subscribe to the mailing list by sending a message to <cslrg-l-request@cornell.edu>.

 The schedule for this semester (Spring 2017):